Three Ways to Use Twitter to Join the Conversation Around You… Instead of Starting It

 One of the easiest ways to take part in a conversation is by replying to a tweet you find interesting.
 Every tweet has a reply icon that opens up a composer screen.

-You can also view other people who are part of the conversation by tapping “Reply to” and displaying the list, which contains up to 50 users.
-This can let you see who else is taking part and decide if you want to reach out to them as well.
+You can also view other people who are part of the conversation.
+Tap “Reply to” to display the list, which contains up to 50 users.
+This lets you see who else is participating.
+Use this information to decide if you want to reach out to them as well.

 If someone replies or mentions you using your handle, you’ll get a notification.
 That way, you can keep the conversation going with ease.